Adam Beach biography

 of his work was circulated and before he knew it, he was cast in another telefilm, Spirit

 Rider.
-Beach then landed the lead role in Disney's Squanto: A Warrior's Tale, and a very
+Adam then landed the lead role in Disney's Squanto: A Warrior's Tale, and a very

 significant and memorable role as Frank Fencepost in Dance Me Outside (both 1994).
 For his